 Other store operating expenses.
-Other store operating expenses consist of store-related occupancy, store expenses, utilities, repair and maintenance and marketing costs.
+Other store operating expenses consist primarily of store-related occupancy, supply and outside service expenses, utilities, repair and maintenance and marketing and promotional costs.

 Liquidity and cash flows.
 The primary source of cash flow is from our operating activities and availability under the revolving credit facility.